🎁 Father’s Day Gifts | Cornwall Art He’ll Love. Art mugs from £17, coastal prints and paintings. Order soon

 "In Spanish, the banana became known as platano, whereas most European languages adopted the word bananaborrowed from one of the African languages spoken around the Gulf of Guinea.
 Nobody knows why the Spaniards called the banana platano, a name they were already using to designate the plane tree.
 They might have been inspired by to the local names for bananas (one of the words for bananas in the Arawak and Carib languages of western South America is palatano).
 This would support the hypothesis that the banana arrived before the Spaniards.
 The alternative is that the indigenous people borrowed the Spanish word. "

-Have you seen some art in this article you are considering purchasing?
+Have you seen some art in this article you interested in?

 We look forward to hearing from you.